pieterjanvc/wgs2amr/README.md

 ### Call the wgs2amr.sh script - Local files
 The `wgs2amr` folder contains the master script `wgs2amr.sh` that can be called with the following arguments

-* -d : Path to the diamond script in the diamond folder
+* -d : Path to the `diamond` script in the diamond folder
-* -r : Either path to the Rscript in the R bin folder, or the name of the R module to load on a linux machine (e.g. R/3.5.0)
+* -r : Either path to the `Rscript` in the R bin folder, or the name of the R module to load on a linux machine (e.g. R/3.5.0)
 * -f : The first sequence file.
 If there is only one sequence file, this one should be set.
 Both fastq and fastq.gz are supported
 * -s : The second sequence file in case of two pair-end reads files.
 Again, both fastq and fastq.gz are supported.
 In case of only one file, this argument can be omitted
-* -o : The location of the output folder where the prediction results in csv format will be stored.
-If not set, this will default to the `RESULTS` folder within the `wgs2amr` folder

-### Call the wgs2amr.sh script - Download data from SRA

-* -n : Use NCBI's SRAToolkit's `fastq-dump` to download a SRR file.
-Set this parameter to the path of the fastq-dump script.
-* -d : Path to the diamond script in the diamond folder
-* -r : Either path to the Rscript in the R bin folder, or the name of the R module to load on a linux machine (e.g. R/3.5.0)
-* -f : This should be the SRR number you like to download and process.
-The files will be put in `wgs2amr/downloads/`
 * -o : The location of the output folder where the prediction results in csv format will be stored.
 If not set, this will default to the `RESULTS` folder within the `wgs2amr` folder

 Here are some examples of a typical wgs2amr.sh call using the test data provided in the wgs2amr